 Hiring managers are carefully trained to detect warning signs in your resume you might not be aware of, even if you’re an experienced job seeker.
-So, if you’ve resolved to overhaul your resume in 2018, do yourself a favor – and look at it through a food & beverage recruiter’s eyes.
+So, if you’ve resolved to overhaul your resume, do yourself a favor – and look at it through a food & beverage recruiter’s eyes.
 Make sure your resume doesn’t contain any of these red flags that could be preventing you from landing food industry executive job interviews:

 Resume Red Flag: Your Food & Beverage Resume Doesn’t Address the Job Requirements

 A one-size-fits-all resume may be convenient for you to send out, but it does little to improve your candidacy.
 Before you hit “upload,” scan the job posting carefully, looking for opportunities to customize your information so that it answers that all-important question: “Why are you the best person for this position?”
 Here are a few tips: